 \section{Abstract}

-In this paper, we investigate the complexity of feed-forward neural networks by examining the concept of functional equivalence, which suggests that different network parameterizations can lead to the same function.
-We utilize the permutation invariance property to derive a novel covering number bound for the class of feed-forward neural networks, which reveals that the complexity of a neural network can be reduced by exploiting this property.
-We discuss the extensions to convolutional neural networks, residual networks, and attention-based models.
-We demonstrate that functional equivalence benefits optimization, as overparameterized networks tend to be easier to train since increasing network width leads to a diminishing volume of the effective parameter space.
-Our findings offer new insights into overparameterization and have significant implications for understanding generalization and optimization in deep learning.
+We investigate the complexity of deep neural networks through the lens of functional equivalence, which posits that different parameterizations can yield the same network function.
+Leveraging the equivalence property, we present a novel bound on the covering number for deep neural networks, which reveals that the complexity of neural networks can be reduced.
+Additionally, we demonstrate that functional equivalence benefits optimization, as overparameterized networks tend to be easier to train since increasing network width leads to a diminishing volume of the effective parameter space.
+These findings can offer valuable insights into the phenomenon of overparameterization and have implications for understanding generalization and optimization in deep learning.